-This protected national part is situated on the coast with a seemingly infinite amount of luscious palm trees, and multiple beaches.
+This protected national park is situated on the coast with a seemingly infinite amount of luscious palm trees and multiple beaches.
 It also harbours miles of forested mountains, jungle trails, and wild life as you wander to your preferred sandy oasis.
-Accessible by public bus, Tayrona National Park makes up for the perfect weekend gateway!
+Accessible by public bus makes up for the perfect day-trip or weekend gateway!

 Hike through the jungle to find the Lost City

-Hiking through the jungle to find this ancient settlement built over a thousand years ago makes up for the perfect long weekend trip.
+Hiking through the jungle to find this ancient settlement built over a thousand years ago makes for the perfect long weekend trip.
 Not as touristy as Machu Picchu (and no acclimatisation needed), the Ciudad Perdida is a 4-day trek through ancient villages and ruins through luscious jungles and refreshing rivers.

 Discover the Caribbean’s marine life

-Harbouring incredibly clear and warm waters, Santa Marta is an amazing place to go Scuba Diving for the day!
+Harbouring incredibly clear and warm waters, Santa Marta is an amazing place to go scuba diving for the day!
 Not certified yet?
 You’re in luck !
-Santa Marta and the nearby village of Taganga are some of the cheapest locations in the world to get certified.
-With countless word renown schools, exploring the Caribbean’s life will never be easier here...
+Santa Marta and the nearby village of Taganga are some of the most affordable locations in the world to get certified.
+With countless world renowned schools, exploring the Caribbean’s life will never be easier here.

 Our Home in Santa Marta

-Restaurants, cafés and the beach are just around the corner from where we are staying (keep the COVID precautions in mind) which makes it really easy to go and explore the city or go for a morning run along the ocean.
+Restaurants and cafés are just around the corner from where we are staying (keep the COVID precautions in mind) which makes it really easy to go and explore the city or go for a morning run along the ocean.

-The accommodation comes equipped with good internet, AC, breezy terrace covered from the sun for work (with lots of plants and natural light) a coworking/ coliving setup that will make is easy for us all to be productive, feel comfortable, and have the freedom to explore this amazing country!
+The accommodation comes equipped with good internet, AC, breezy terrace covered from the sun for work (with lots of plants and natural light) a coworking/ coliving setup that will make it easy for us all to be productive, feel comfortable, and have the freedom to explore this amazing part of Colombia!

-Here you can see a collection of photos of our Coliving homes in Santa Marta
+Here you can see a collection of photos of our Coliving home in Santa Marta

 If you’d like to find out more about what it’s like to live in Santa Marta as a ‘digital nomad’, including internet speeds, cost of living, and coworking spaces, have a look at Nomad List’s guide.
-Internet speeds and stability is generally very good for the region.
-But we always have MiFi devices with mobile data as backups in all homes to make sure that we can keep working productively if there are any stability issues.
+The internet speeds at our house are very good for the region and we also have MiFi devices with mobile data as backups in all homes to make sure that we can keep working productively if there are any stability issues.